MaxSmile/Vasilkoff.com/_portfolio/cas-ai.md

 ### Technologies Employed:
 Our development of CAS.AI utilized a wide array of technologies, each chosen for its contribution to the platform's performance and user experience:

-- **Frontend and Backend Harmony**: Utilizing Laravel, React, Next.js, and Node.js, along with Express.js, we've ensured a seamless flow between server-side and client-side operations.
+- **Frontend and Backend Harmony**: Utilizing Laravel, React, Next.js, and NodeJS, along with Express.js, we've ensured a seamless flow between server-side and client-side operations.
 - **Database Efficiency**: MongoDB and MySQL serve as the data backbone, offering flexibility and robustness for handling complex data structures.
 - **AI Integration**: OpenAI's capabilities are integrated to enhance the platform's intelligence, providing dynamic, AI-driven solutions.
 - **Styling and Functionality**: With HTML5, CSS3, JavaScript, jQuery, and Bootstrap, the platform is designed to be intuitive and visually appealing.